Should Form Follow Function in Web Design?

 The takeaway: if you don’t make it easy for people to navigate your site, they will go elsewhere.

-A good example of functional, simple navigation: Think Bold
+A good example of functional, simple navigation is one of our clients: Think Bold

 It has good form, but it’s not mobile responsive